canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Indico

-Indico is a Flask application which means a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) application.
-A WSGI server is used to run it and uWSGI is the most popular one.
+Indico is a Flask application run by the uWSGI server, one of the most popular servers for these applications.

 The uWSGI server is started in HTTP mode (port `8081`) serving Indico Application so NGINX can forward non-static traffic to it.

-The workload that this container is running is defined in the [indico dockerfile in the charm repository](https://github.com/canonical/indico-operator/blob/main/indico.Dockerfile).
+The workload that this container is running is defined in the [Indico dockerfile in the charm repository](https://github.com/canonical/indico-operator/blob/main/indico.Dockerfile).

 ### Celery

-The Celery is used to process tasks created by the Indico application such as sending e-mails, survey notifications, event reminders, etc.
+The Celery is used to process tasks asynchronously created by the Indico application such as sending e-mails, survey notifications, event reminders, etc.

-The Celery container runs the same workload as the Indico container, as defined in the [indico dockerfile in the charm repository](https://github.com/canonical/indico-operator/blob/main/indico.Dockerfile).
+The Celery container runs the same workload as the Indico container, as defined in the [Indico dockerfile in the charm repository](https://github.com/canonical/indico-operator/blob/main/indico.Dockerfile).

 ### NGINX Prometheus Exporter